 Tweak your personal brand messaging on your website and social media to reflect what you want to do moving forward.
 Play with the language and don’t shy away from owning your strengths as a professional.

 When it comes to your personal brand, you’re in the driver’s seat.
-You can choose how to depict your strengths and the way you want to evolve your brand.
-By building on your best characteristics, charting a clear path, and tweaking your messaging as you go, you’re practicing a process that can help you grow throughout your career.
+You can choose how to depict your strengths and the way you want to evolve.
+By building on your best characteristics, charting a clear path, and tweaking your messaging, you’ll be well on your way to the career change of your dreams.